Take advantage of our limited time offer. Enter promo code HOLIDAY25 to save up to 25%. See offer details.

 8 San Diego Neighborhoods That Capture The Best Of SoCal Living

 Endless coastline, charming historical districts, abundant greenspace, unique nightlife, and top-rated school districts: There’s a lot to love about living in San Diego.
-Throw in picture-perfect year-round weather and it’s easy to understand why you might want to relocate to any one of the many great San Diego neighborhoods we love (yes, even if you’re moving to San Diego from across the country).
-If that’s your dream, this San Diego neighborhood guide will give you a head start on researching your move to San Diego.
+Add picture-perfect year-round weather, and it’s easy to understand why you might want to relocate to any one of the many San Diego neighborhoods (yes, even if you’re moving from across the country).
+Is that your dream?
+Then this neighborhood guide is for you!

 • San Diego is located on the southwestern tip of California, strategically positioned on the U.S.-Mexico border and the Pacific Rim, making it a major gateway for international trade and tourism.

-• With an estimated nearly 1.4 million residents in 2022, San Diego is the second largest city by population in California after Los Angeles.
+• With an estimated nearly 1.4 million residents in 2024, San Diego is the second-largest city by population in California (after Los Angeles).

-• The city has a unique geography, with hills and mesas separated by valleys and canyons — all along the deepwater San Diego Bay and the Pacific Ocean, which provide 70 miles of coastline.
+• The city has a unique geography, with hills and mesas separated by valleys and canyons.
+And, of course, the stunning deepwater San Diego Bay and the Pacific Ocean, which provide 70 miles of coastline — home to some of the best San Diego neighborhoods.

-For the purposes of this guide, we’re going to focus on three main areas of San Diego:
+For the purposes of this guide, we’re focusing on three main areas in our overview of where to live in San Diego:

 • Downtown and urban neighborhoods